 Kids sit at the Heights Line Design Center during the Great Heights reception.
 (Markus Mueller)

-Despite the new activity nearby, the old barbershop remained unused, packed with cabinets, tools and appliances.
+Despite the new activity nearby, the old barbershop remained vacant save for stacks of cabinets, tools, and appliances.

-“In three to five years we hope to redevelopment the whole property with new construction, but by making these initial interventions, we can immediately make an impact and we can also test out how the community would like to use the space,” said Forlines.
+“In three to five years we hope to redevelopment the whole property with new construction.
+But by making these initial interventions, we can immediately make an impact.
+We can also test out how the community would like to use the space,” said Forlines.

 Sidney Johnson (R) discusses images of the community gardens he helps tend in Mitchell Heights.
 (Cole Bradley)